influxdata/influxdb-scala/README.md

     }

-As in the untyped case, queryAs[T] is ansynchronous and in this case returns a *Future[TQueryResult[T]]* with T being *TestPoint* in our case.
-TQueryResult is a sequcnce of TSeries, which represents its data points as a sequence of T. The additional imports are required to discover the implicit macro that does the conversion from Map[String,Any] to Testpoint.
+As in the untyped case, queryAs[T] is ansynchronous and in this case returns a *Future[TQueryResult[T]]* with T being *TestPoint* in this example.
+TQueryResult is a sequence of *TSeries[T]*, which represents its data points as a sequence of T. The additional imports are required to discover the implicit macro that does the conversion from Map[String,Any] to Testpoint.
 When you run this, the output looks like this: